aefarrell/aefarrell.github.io/_posts/2020-12-05-gaussian_dispersion_example.md

 **Addendum:** this isn't entirely true.
 For neutrally buoyant plumes released at ground level, or in this case level with the elevated work platform, class F is likely the worst case.
 For buoyant plumes released at elevation the minimal vertical dispersion with stable atmospheres means the bulk of the plume will rise and be dispersed far above the ground and another class and wind-speed should be considered.
-See *Guidelines for Use of Vapour Cloud Dispersion Models, 2nd Ed.* section 5.8 for more details
+See *Guidelines for Use of Vapour Cloud Dispersion Models*, 2nd ed. section 5.8 for more details
 {: .notice--warning}